 In this study, the operating time was defined as the time from skin incision to wound closure.
 The working time extended from the first skin incision until the decision to bring the da vinci into place was made.
 The docking time spanned the setup of the robot onto the surgical field.
 The set-up time was defined as the time from skin incision until the start the dissection.
 The console time was defined as the time from the start of dissection until the moment the gallbladder was completely freed from the liver.

 The robotic-assisted operations were performed with the 4-arm da Vinci robot system (Intuitive Surgical, CA, United States).
 The operating team consisted of one operating surgeon and one assisting resident.
 The assisting resident replaced instruments and paced clips during cholecystectomy.
 Robotic cholecystectomy was performed using a three or four port technique.
-A total of three trocars were utilized as shown in Figure .
+A total of three trocars were utilized as shown in Figure 1.
 First, a 12-mm trocar was inserted through a vertical incision below the umbilicus using an open method.
 CO2 gas was introduced through this trocar to obtain an intraperitoneal pressure of 12 mm Hg.
 All other ports were placed under direct visualization.
 The 8-mm ports were placed 7 to 10 cm distant from the endoscope.
 An additional fourth trocar (3 or 5 mm) was placed in the right anterior axillary line in the upper quadrant in cases of severe inflammation of gallbladder and thickening of the gallbladder wall and used for retraction and clip/loop placement.

 The patient was then placed in reverse Trendelenburg position with the right side up.
 The da vinci surgical robot was then brought into position and docked.
 The maryland forceps was inserted into the right robotic positioner, and a cadiere grasper was placed into the left positioner.
 The dissection was performed according to the critical view method as described by Strasberg et al. After clear identification of the cystic duct and cystic artery, only the cystic duct was ligated manually with clips.
 In contrast, the cystic artery was coagulated just around the gallbladder and not ligated.
 The gallbladder was dissected from the fossa and placed in an endoscopic retrieval bag.
 Once fully dissected, the gallbladder was removed through the umbilical port in an endopouch.
 The robot was then withdrawn, and the 12-mm port site was closed with absorbable sutures.